This post may contain affiliate links. See my privacy policy for details.

 This Canned Pickled Beets Recipe makes pickling beets easier than you think!
-This is a tried and true recipe that was one of my Grandma’s favourite recipes to use and now is my go-to pickled beets recipe.
-There is nothing like a stash of delicious of beets to eat in the depths of a cold winter!
+It’s a tried-and-true recipe that was one of my Grandma’s favorites and is now my go-to pickled beets recipe.
+There is nothing like a stash of delicious beets to eat in the depths of a cold winter!

 How To Make Pickled Beets

 Ah, pickled beets.
-These purple beauties are most certainly a taste of my childhood as my Grandma canned beets in great numbers.
-Unlike most children, I have loved beets since I was a young ‘un running around my Grandma’s Manitoba farm in the hot summer sun.
+These purple beauties are most certainly a taste of my childhood, as my Grandma canned beets in great numbers.
+Unlike most children, I have loved beets since I was young, running around my Grandma’s Manitoba farm in the hot summer sun.

-I could have eaten them from the jar happily all day long, but alas, these were a truly coveted treat, usually reserved for big family dinners along with a wild duck or a beautiful venison roast.
-Now that I’ve taken on the canning and preserving role that my Grandmother did for so many years, I understand why they weren’t simply a snack for hungry children’s bellies and I was shooed out to the garden to find something else.
+I could have eaten them from the jar happily all day long.
+Still, these were a genuinely coveted treat, usually reserved for big family dinners along with a wild duck or a beautiful venison roast.
+Now that I’ve taken on the canning and preserving role that my Grandmother did for so many years, I understand why they weren’t simply a snack for hungry children’s bellies, and I was shooed out to the garden to find something else.

-Canning is hot, sweaty, nasty at moments darn hard work.
+Canning is hot, sweaty, nasty at moments, and darn hard work.

-Oh yes, Pinterest and so many other websites make it look so glamorous and easy to boot!
-Suzy Homesteader in her little white chef’s kitchen, canning away merrily all day long, children sitting nicely at the table and the house so perfectly clean around you.
+Oh yes, Pinterest and many other websites make it look glamorous and easy to boot!
+Suzy Homesteader is in her little white chef’s kitchen, canning away merrily all day long, with children sitting nicely at the table and the house so perfectly clean around you.

 They lie.